ZrdJ/smurftown/README.md

 * add capability to manage rank information

 # FAQ
+### Where can i download the app ?
+Select the latest release on the right side of this project and download the .exe Installer: https://github.com/ZrdJ/smurftown/releases/tag/2024.6.0

+### Why do i need to start this app as an adminsitrator?
+Thats because this app is creating windows users on your behalf when you decide to run multiple Battlenet instance at the same time

 ### Is this app sending or receiving data from a server on the internet?
 No, this app operates only locally and does not communicate with anything online